Behavioral hooks

 - Security — Validate input, use parameterized queries, no command injection.

-When code will exceed 500 lines, the hooks guide Claude to:
+When code will exceed 500 lines, the hooks guide agents to:

 - Create a parent issue for the feature